-We believe man was created in the image and likeness of God, but in Adam’s sin the race fell, inherited a sinful nature and became alienated from God.
-Man is totally depraved and of himself is utterly unable to remedy his lost condition.
+We believe that God, the Creator of all, wonderfully, uniquely and immutably created Adam and Eve as male and female respectively; as two distinct but complementary biological genders.
+We believe mankind was created in the image and likeness of God, but in Adam’s sin the race fell, inherited a sinful nature and became alienated from God.
+Mankind is totally depraved and of himself is utterly unable to remedy his lost condition.
 (Genesis 1:26, 27; Romans 3:23; 5:12; Ephesians 2:1-3, 12).

 We believe that salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ apart from works.
 Christ’s precious blood was shed on Calvary for the forgiveness of sins.
 There is no eternal hope apart from the cleansing of the blood of Christ.
 (Ephesians 2:8-10; John 1:12; Ephesians 1:7; I Peter 1:18, 19).

 We believe all people who have truly come to reliance upon the work of Christ for their salvation will never become less than sons of God (John 1:12; 10:27-30).
 The reality of one’s conversion experience will be indicated by a continuing godly life.
 Christian liberty and security are never a basis for indulgence of the flesh.
 (Romans 13:13, 14; Galatians 5:13; Titus 2:11-14).